ncatlab/nlab-content/pages/6716.md

   \,.
 $$

-The right square is the fiber sequence just mentioned.
+The right square is a homotopy pullback by prop. \ref{HomotopyFiberOfSmoothBeta2}.
 The left square is a homotopy pullback by prop. \ref{SpinCAsHomotopyPullbackOfW2AndC1}.
 The bottom composite is the smooth $\mathbf{W}_3$ by prop \ref{SmoothRefinementOfBockstein}.